Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Additional Clarification for the Viewer

 Most of the problems are picked from the CSES Problem Set.
 Note that, all codes in this repository have been written using a ******C++****** syntax.
 Inside the codes, the viewer may find the name of the problem as well as links to the website.
-Althogh the codes are primarily written in English, some of them may feature Hungarian names for variables or functions.
+Although the codes are primarily written in English, some of them may feature Hungarian names for variables or functions.
 I have not adressed this problem as I beleive this reflects my evolving coding style.

 ### Links